Hridayam wouldn’t have worked if not for its theatre release

 Hridayam has fifteen songs to its credit.
 It may sound a bit too much but luckily the songs have been placed well, making them a part of the story itself.

-The theatrical experience does add a sense of grandeur to the whole feeling and we leave the theatre feeling happy and satisfied.
+The theatrical experience does add a sense of grandeur to the whole feeling and we leave the theatre feeling happy and satisfied despite the old-school tonality of the movie.

 Image Courtesy: YouTube